 - Arrange for a carriage to the terminal.

-- Loading onto the main carriage, as well as taking care of discharge and onward carriage.
+- Loading onto the main carriage and taking care of discharge and onward carriage.

 - Clear all export and import formalities and duties.